Frequently Asked Questions

 Why aren’t kids getting the vaccine at the same time as adults?

 One good thing with COVID-19 is that kids mostly don’t get too sick with it, and they don’t spread it around as much as adults do.
-Because of this, the vaccine developers focussed on making safe and effective vaccines for adults, who are suffering most with COVID-19 around the world.
+Because of this, the vaccine developers focused on making safe and effective vaccines for adults, who are suffering most with COVID-19 around the world.

 Most COVID-19 vaccines haven’t been tested in kids yet, so we don’t know if they work in kids the same way that they work in adults.
 We also don’t know what the right dose for kids is yet, and whether they will be safe for them.